Overview

 Compounded Semaglutide - How to Source?

 Right now, no one has complete control over how different pharmacies or clinics compound and dispense semaglutide.
-Besides, many compounding pharmacies might not have the resources or expertise to compound semaglutide properly, leading to potential risks and uncertainties for patients.
+Besides, many compounding pharmacies might not have the resources or expertise to compound semaglutide properly, leading to potential risks, semaglutide shortages, and uncertainties for patients.

 You should consult with your licensed healthcare provider to determine whether compounded semaglutide is an option for your metabolic health journey.
 We recommend checking whether the pharmacy you are purchasing from is and FDA-licensed compounding pharmacy.